pnjorge/GridHopperTac/README.md

 - Added page (long-press) to view other location reference systems:
   Lat/Lon in DMS, Plus Codes (Open Location Code) and Military Grid Reference System (MGRS).

-## Also available:
-GridHopper, companion web application.
-Accessible from any modern web browser, it provides advanced mapping, location reference systems and many additional tools for portable and mobile roving operation.

 ## Demo Video